 After spending the weekend stuffing my face at brunches, lunches, coffee shops, markets, Speakeasies, and breweries – I could see why this Mile High City is one of the most exciting destinations in the US, especially if you enjoy good food and drinks.

-But besides amazing grub, Denver has so much to offer especially if you love outdoors, nature and beautiful historic cities.
+But besides amazing grub, Denver has so much to offer especially if you love the outdoors, nature, and beautiful historic cities.

 If you’re planning a trip to Denver, here are 10 fun things to see and do in Denver, Colorado like a local: